Abbott’s office offers $50k reward for information leading to Texas shooter’s arrest

 So, Mr Garcia said, he and two other people went to his neighbour’s house to “respectfully” ask that he shoot farther away from their home.

-“He told us he was on his property, and he could do what he wanted,” Mr Garcia said on Sunday after a vigil in Cleveland, Texas, for his eight-year-old son who was killed in the attack.
+“He told us he was on his property, and he could do what he wanted,” Mr Garcia said on Sunday after a vigil in Cleveland, Texas, for his nine-year-old son who was killed in the attack.

 Mr Garcia called the police after the accused rejected his request.